wahahachan/jpf/README.md

-# Just a printf wrapper
+# Creates std::string with printf style formatting

 ## Features
 Provides an extension to use `snprintf()` on `std::string`